isl-org/MiDaS/ros/README.md

 ```

-* install LibTorch 1.7 or with CUDA 11.0:
+* install LibTorch 1.7 with CUDA 11.0:

 On **Jetson (ARM)**:
 ```bash